-During the year ended 30 June 2021 the Company released on the ASX Market Announcements Platform any investor presentations ahead of the relevant presentation.
+During the year, the Company released on the ASX Market Announcements Platform any investor presentations ahead of the relevant presentation.

 Principle 6 - Respect the rights of securityholders

 Recommendation 6.1 - Provide information about the Company and its governance to investors via its website.